 We are accustomed to hearing stories and seeing images of racial injustice: the white police officer assaulting the black schoolgirl, the unarmed black man shot multiple times while imagined as a demon, the countless acts of microaggression.
 We are also accustomed to calls for racial justice.
-We live in an exciting time, when there is […]Read the rest of Black Natural Law: An Introduction.
+We live in an exciting time, when there is a burgeoning movement against racism attracting broad attention.
+Yet we are less accustomed to filling out, in any detail, what racial justice means.
+Does it simply mean an end to what we consider acts of racial injustice?
+Does it mean a transformation of a system that produces such acts?
+If so, a transformation to what?
+What will our world look like when there is racial justice?Read the rest of Black Natural Law: An introduction.

 Vincent Lloyd is Associate Professor of Theology and Religious Studies at Villanova University.
 His scholarship focuses on the intersection of religion, race, and politics.
 His books include Black Natural Law (Oxford, 2016), The Problem with Grace (Stanford, 2011), and a co-edited volume, Race and Secularism in America (Columbia, 2016).
 Lloyd is currently writing about the relationship between divine and human fatherhood in African American culture.

 The heft of a book would seem proportional to its exhaustiveness.
 It is no surprise that Charles Taylor’s A Secular Age is criticized for failing to be exhaustive, for missing important components of the story it purports to tell.
 Taylor responds: the book should have been longer.
 But this criticism and response both depend on a certain ambition—a certain desire for completeness, a certain will to truth—that author and critics themselves find problematic.